 God honored these brave midwives by giving them families of their own.
 Regardless of the standing health care laws, these midwives were more concerned for the preservation of life, for both the mothers and their babies.
 The priority they placed on the preservation of life led to the preservation of a baby who would grow up to change history for the nation, Moses.

-The example that Jesus gives in humanizing individuals is evident in his practice.
+Humanizing care is evident in Jesus' practice.
 In Luke 8 he is confronted by a hemorrhaging woman.
 She reaches out and touches him in the midst of a crowd.
 The text reveals that this woman had been taken advantage by the health care system and still had not received healing.
-Now, she was in financial ruin and had no other options.
+Now, she was in financial ruin and had no other options available to her.

 The condition of women in the 3rd world is similar to the hemorrhaging woman of the story.
 Their health affects whether or not they can participate in society, produce thriving children, and be seen as respectable daughters to their families.

-Jesus shows us that we must advocate for the vulnerable in our societies; pregnant women & children are of paramount concern.
+Jesus shows us that we must advocate for the vulnerable in our societies; pregnant women and children are of paramount concern.

 Surprisingly enough, the need for appropriate health care also exists in the United States.